sheridangray/family-event-planner/README.md

 ## 📄 **License & Usage**

 ### **Personal/Family Use**
-This project is designed and optimized for **personal/family use** with comprehensive safety measures specifically configured for the Gray/Zhang family's event discovery needs.
+This project is designed and optimized for **personal/family use** with comprehensive safety measures specifically configured for the Gray family's event discovery needs.

 ### **Enterprise Adaptation**
 The system's **enterprise-grade architecture** makes it suitable for: